openkfw/Oscar/doc/README.md

 - [Run application](./tutorials/run-application.md) - More detailed guide.
 - [Run application with sample data](./tutorials/run-application-with-sample-data.md) - How to run OSCAR with sample data, what kind of sample data do we provide and which functionalities are available with these data sets.
 - [Run application with your own data](./tutorials/run-application-with-own-data.md) - How and where to add additional data sets into the application.
-- [Run application with data from API](./tutorials/run-application-with-data-from-API) - How to run OSCAR with sample data, fetched from the external API.
+- [Draft: Run application with data from API](./tutorials/run-application-with-data-from-API) - How to run OSCAR with sample data, fetched from the external API.

 [UI](./UI/README.md) - Description of user interface.